bartdorsey/developer-setup-guide/macos/homebrew-setup.md

 Homebrew will then start cloning it's files to your hard drive.
 Once it's installed you should get your shell prompt back so you can type more commands.

+Homebrew will prompt you for your password, just type in your macOS password here and press enter.
+(The terminal doesn't print out anything when you type a password in, but is it taking your password nonetheless)

 Once this is finished, move on to [Installing Ansible]

 [Installing Ansible]:ansible-setup.md